Evaluation of the Trafford Neighbourhood Programme

 - 4. Neighbourhood Networks - These bring together residents, health care, social care, community and VCSFE to adopt a population health management focussed on prevention and service integration.

-Why is it important?
+Why was it important?

-There is an urgent need to transform the health and care system, moving to a neighbourhood health service that will deliver more care at home (or closer to home), improve people’s access, experience and outcomes, and make sure health and social care can be delivered in a way that is sustainable over time.
+There was an urgent need to transform the health and care system, moving to a neighbourhood health service that will deliver more care at home (or closer to home), improve people’s access, experience and outcomes, and make sure health and social care can be delivered in a way that is sustainable over time.

 The report concluded that the best way to reorganise the system would be to base it around the following 3 pillars: